AfshanAlamEngg/Heap-Projects/README.md

 # Heap-Projects
-Here you will find all the projects made using Heap Projects
+Here you will find all the projects made using Heap Data Structure.